Skip to main content

 (March 24, 2016) — Distinguished Professor in Arts and Sciences for 2015-16 Charles R. Carlson, will present the honorary lecture on March 28, titled “Breathing Entrainment for Self Regulatory Gain: Using Programmatic Research to Improve the Management of Motion Sickness and Chronic Orofacial Pain.”
 Carlson is a professor of psychology in the University of Kentucky College of Arts and Sciences.
 The Distinguished Professor’s reception and lecture will be held at 7 p.m.
 Monday, March 28, in the UK Athletics Auditorium of William T. Young Library.

-Carlson’s presentation describes his examination of chronic muscle pain in the head and neck regions, as well as the
+Carlson’s presentation describes his examination of chronic muscle pain in the head and neck

 By Kathryn Macon